gitHu6-newb/FoldingAtAltitude/README.md

 ```
 FAHClient --send-pause
 ```
-23. The next commands write what you wrote back to the screen, which is how you tell it was successful [fig 13](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_fahcmd.gif)
+23. The next commands return what you write back to the screen, which is how you tell it was successful [fig 13](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_fahcmd.gif)
 ```
 FAHClient --send-command "options gpu=true"
 ```
 ```
 FAHClient --send-command "options allow=YOUR.HOME.IP.ADDRESS"
 ```
-This IP is the network from behind which you want to monitor the cloud WUs.
+This IP is the network from behind which you want to monitor the cloud FAH.
 Plenty of sites will tell you your IP, like https://www.whatsmyip.org/
 ```
 FAHClient --send-command "options password=YourFAHRemotePassword"
 ```